Animae-Magnae-Prodigus/blog/template.md

-# Character, dialogue and interaction: ?/9.
+# Theme, conflict, and impact: ?/9.